-Vitamin B12 Deficiency
+Vitamin B12 Deficiency Treatment in Bangalore

 Vitamin B12 deficiency, also called cobalamin deficiency, is a common but often overlooked health issue that affects how your body creates red blood cells and maintains a healthy nervous system.
-This condition can lead to a wide range of symptoms—from fatigue to nerve damage—and, if left untreated, may cause serious complications like vitamin B12 deficiency anaemia.
+This condition can lead to a wide range of symptoms, from fatigue to nerve damage, and if left untreated, may cause serious complications like vitamin B12 deficiency anaemia.

 Understanding the effects of B12 deficiency, its causes, and the signs of vitamin B12 deficiency early can help prevent long-term health problems.